JAC-CS-Game-Programming-F23/Notes/3-Mario/README.md

       - The reason this is split up into two difference functions is because if it were the same implementation as `PlayerWalkingState::isTileCollisionBelow()` or `PlayerIdleState::isTileCollisionBelow()`, the player would be able to get "stuck" on walls in mid-air when falling due to how the logic is implemented.
   - Beside us when in all states:
     - `Player::checkLeftCollisions()` and `Player::checkRightCollisions()`
       - At first, it might make sense to stick these calls in `Player::update()` since they're happening for all states.
-Upon closer inspection, please notices that these get called in different ways depending on the state.
+Upon closer inspection, please notice that these get called in different ways depending on the state.

   as opposed to checking for collisions in all directions in all states!